Copyright 2009 - Mario Vaden

-Those are the actual coordinates for the Bigfoot trap, added to the linked icons below with code triple-checked.
+Those are the actual coordinates for the Bigfoot trap.
 A couple folks replied that those coordinates, particularly if placed in a linked file, go east near Mt.
 McLoughlin.
-For me too.
-But those are the coordinates, approximately 2.72 miles north of the OR / CA border, near Applegate Lake, which is searchable too.
+But those are the right coordinates, approximately 2.72 miles north of the OR / CA border, near Applegate Lake, which is searchable too.
 And about .56 miles NW of the lake, or .45 miles NW of Applegate Road.
 If you copy and paste the coordinates to a search box, that should definitely navigate to the correct location

 Collings Mountain Trail and the Bigfoot Trap, while it stands, are near Jacksonville and Medford in Southern Oregon, just a few miles from the Oregon and California border.
 This is in the Rogue River National Forest.
 The lake scenery and local mountains provide a nice adventure hiking.

 Collings Mountain trail views the Siskiyou Crest, Applegate Lake, a large Bigfoot trap and mine adits.
 The trail was named for 2 brothers who mined near there in the 1850ís and 1860ís.
 There is an old collapsed cabin by the main trail.
 Don't confuse it with the Bigfoot trap, which is almost within sight of it.
 Look up on the hillside along an off-shoot path for the trap.
 Disabled, the gate won't shut now.